In this story

 Can’t wait?
 Neither can I.

-LLM-as-a-Judge refers to using LLMs to evaluate LLM responses based on any specific criteria of your choice, which is basically using LLMs to carry out LLM (system) evaluation.
-As introduced in the Judging LLM-as-a-Judge with MT-Bench and Chatbot Arena paper as an alternative to human evaluation, which is often expensive and time-consuming, the three types of LLM as judges include:
+LLM-as-a-Judge is a powerful solution that uses LLMs to evaluate LLM responses based on any specific criteria of your choice, which means using LLMs to carry out LLM (system) evaluation.
+As introduced in the "Judging LLM-as-a-Judge with MT-Bench and Chatbot Arena" paper as an alternative to human evaluation, which is often expensive and time-consuming, the three types of LLM as judges include:

 • Single Output Scoring (without reference): A judge LLM is provided with a scoring rubric as the criteria and prompted to assign a score to LLM responses based on various factors such as input to LLM system, retrieval context in RAG pipelines, etc.